AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/What are Soft Skills.md

   - Follow the "Start Reading" link
   - Look at the "Explore Your Type" menu on the left of the page and find "Strengths and Weaknesses"
   - Read about the strengths and weaknesses of your personality type

+***Assignment: Your Strengths and Weaknesses***
+To complete this lesson, make a copy of this Google Doc, and answer the questions.
+Then submit this document in the form below, along with an attachment of the screenshot from your 16 personalities test results.

+﻿For the first three questions, you may find it helpful to refer back to the list of soft skills that you made earlier in the lesson.